CSYE6225-Org-Mrigesh1306/infrastructure/README.md

-# Assignment-6 :IAM Users, Roles & Policies
+# Assignment-7 :CI/CD for Web Application

-### To Create LoadBalancer, Autoscaling Application Stack & Route53 with Cloudformation
+### To Create CloudFormation Template with CodeDeploy, IAM Roles & Policies for CI/CD User and

 **Configure AWS profile and Region on AWS-CLI**